trymoose/imessage-exporter/README.md

 # imessage-exporter

 This crate provides both a library to interact with iMessage data as well as a binary that can perform some useful read-only operations using that data.
+The aim of this project is to provide the most comprehensive and accurate representation of iMessage data available.

 This software can: